CovalienceGithub/eslint-config-js-ts/README.md

 ### Usage

-Once the `eslint-config-js-ts` package is installed, you can use by specifying `js-ts` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section in your ESLint configuration.
+Once the `eslint-config-js-ts` package is installed, you can use by specifying `eslint-config-js-ts` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section in your ESLint configuration.

 1. Update **.eslintrc.{js,yml,json,cjs}** with the following: